What Are Drop Notifications?

 • The account number becomes inactive due to a business closure

 In these cases, it is usually quite simple to get the customer re-enrolled on their existing supply agreement providing the broker takes action immediately.
-See more on how to manage utility drops here.

 The Customer Actively Decides to Switch